salvatore-dimartino/LaTazza/HowTo.md

 After you modify the `pom.xml` file, you have to perform again a Maven Update of the project (see point 2 for details).

-## What to upload on the GitLab project

-* Implementation of the template project.

 ## What to NOT upload on the GitLab project